RLAlab/rlalab.github.io/content/authors/OK/_index.md

 ---
 # Display name
-title: Cinzia Klemm
+title: Oliver Konzock

 # Full Name (for SEO)
-first_name: Cinzia
+first_name: Oliver
-last_name: Klemm
+last_name: Konzock

 # Is this the primary user of the site?
 superuser: true